 Fortified idli: We may enrich idli with vegetables, greens, nuts, legumes, etc. These hearty idli are suitable for weight watchers & also for people who like to have wholesome breakfast.
 The key to make fortified idli appealing is to add firm & crunchy ingredients like nuts, green peas, stems of green leaf vegetables, etc.; it is better to avoid ingredients that turn mushy when steamed (like banana, etc.) as it would result in making insipid idli.

-Sweet idli: We can also make healthy sweets by adding jaggery syrup (or any sweetener except honey), fruits, dry fruits, etc. into the batter.
-It is necessary to add sweetener little more than required to overpower sour taste of batter.
+Sweet idli: We can also make healthy sweet idli cakes by adding jaggery syrup (or any sweetener except honey), fruits, dry fruits, etc. into the batter.
+It is required to add little more sweetener to overpower the sourness.

-- It is a good practice to place idli plate (or bowl) filled with batter when the water inside the steamer is boiling hot and then simmer for 8-10 minutes to prevent the nutrients loss.
+- It is a good practice to place idli plate (or bowl) filled with batter when the water inside the steamer reaches rolling boil and then simmer for 8-10 minutes to prevent the nutrients loss.

-- It is always better to avoid using any additives (to boost the fermentation process of batter) to enjoy the benefits of idli.
+- It is always better to avoid using any additives like ENO salt, etc. to boost the fermentation process as we can not enjoy the benefits of idli to the fullest.

-- For a fluffy idli, you have to use a deep bowl (or idli plate with deep cavity) rather than shallow bowl (ie.) deeper the cavity, fluffier the idli becomes.
+- For a fluffy idli, we have to use a deep bowl (or idli plate with deep cavity) rather than shallow bowl (ie.) deeper the cavity, fluffier the idli becomes.